Jairop2409/sep10-freedom-project/tool/learning-log.md

 4/10/24
-* Read a Docuementation about [sound](https://aframe.io/docs/1.5.0/components/sound.html) and practiced three days in my IDE to use what I learned about Animation and their easing's to expand my animations.
+* Read a Documentation about [sound](https://aframe.io/docs/1.5.0/components/sound.html) and practiced for three days in my IDE to use what I learned about Animation and their easing to expand my animations.

 #### Things  I changed
 * Sound-
    * When I read the documentation from sound I learned a couple things
        * One thing I learned is in order to use this component you must create your own audio and sound and upload it.
-       * Another way is if you look for audio and upload it by donwolading the sound
+       * Another way is if you look for audio and upload it by downloading the sound
    * The code I used was

   <a-scene>